ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt03_ray_traversal.md

     float ray_t_max = 1e24;         // Will reject candidates if the distance is greater.
 Useful for point lights with a radius. rayQueryInitializeEXT(rayQuery, top_level_acceleration_structure, flags, cull_mask, ray_origin, ray_t_min, ray_direction, ray_t_max);

-    // The geometry is opaque so we do not need to check the return value rayQueryProceedEXT(rayQuery);
+    // The geometry is opaque so you do not need to check the return value rayQueryProceedEXT(rayQuery);

     const bool committed_intersection = true;